| Key points | Details to remember |

 | 🩺 Health | Veterinary monitoring of eyes and hips. |

 With its refined appearance and large velvet eyes, the American Cocker Spaniel immediately captures attention.
 This little ball of fur, with irresistible charm, combines the elegance of a show dog with the liveliness of a family companion.
-Between hunting memories and dog shows, its reputation has continuously grown thanks to its endearing character and unique beauty.
-Today, we explore every facet of this breed, from its historical origins to daily care, including its physical and behavioral characteristics.
+Between hunting memories and dog shows, its reputation has continued to grow thanks to its endearing character and unique beauty.
+Today, we explore every facet of this breed, from its historical origins to daily care, including its physical and behavioral particularities.

 Origins and history of the breed

-The ancestor of the American Cocker Spaniel dates back to 19th century England, where compact spaniels were used to flush out woodcock (from which its name derives).
-Quickly appreciated for its small size and fine nose, it stands out from larger spaniels by its ability to move through thick underbrush.
-At the beginning of the 20th century, American breeders selected smaller and rounder individuals, favoring a show look.
+The ancestor of the American Cocker Spaniel dates back to 19th century England, where compact spaniels were used to flush out woodcock (hence its name).
+Quickly appreciated for its small size and fine nose, it stands out from larger spaniels by its ability to move through thick brush.
+At the beginning of the 20th century, American breeders selected smaller and rounder individuals, favoring the show look.
 Thus was born a more refined dog, with abundant coat and particularly silky ears.

 In the United States, the American Kennel Club (AKC) officially recognized the breed in 1946.
-It quickly conquered the dog show podiums, charming with its graceful head carriage and light gait.
+Very quickly, it conquered dog show podiums, seducing with its graceful head carriage and light gait.
 Meanwhile, the “field spaniel,” oriented towards hunting, retained a different build and less abundant coat, while the American Cocker entered homes as a gentle and sociable pet.

 Physical characteristics

-The eyes of the American Cocker Spaniel are often described as velvet orbs: wide, round, and well spaced.
+The eyes of the American Cocker Spaniel are often described as velvet orbs: large, round, and well spaced.
 This shape gives them a soft, almost melancholic expression.
-Behind this tender gaze lies a remarkable sensitivity: the Cocker is particularly receptive to the emotions of those around it.
-Keeping these eyes clear and clean is essential as they can be subject to discharge or slight irritation, especially if the environment is dusty.
+Behind this tender gaze lies a remarkable sensitivity: the Cocker is particularly receptive to the emotions of those around him.
+Keeping these eyes crystal clear is essential as they can be subject to discharge or slight irritations, especially if the environment is dusty.

 Unlike some breeds known for a more evasive gaze, the Cocker often looks straight into the eyes, as if to silently communicate.
 This trait has contributed to its success with families: a simple look is enough to feel the almost “human” connection that is established.

-The long ears of the American Cocker Spaniel are covered with abundant, soft-to-the-touch hair.
-They require daily attention: gentle brushing to avoid tangles and regular inspections to prevent any risk of infection.
+The long ears of the American Cocker Spaniel are covered with abundant, soft hair.
+They require daily attention: gentle brushing to avoid tangles and regular inspections to rule out any risk of infection.
 The ears naturally hang down, creating a microclimate conducive to bacteria if air circulation is poor.

 Socialization

 Despite its delicate appearance, the Cocker has a sharp and sometimes mischievous mind.
 It enjoys learning and shows enthusiasm during training sessions.
 The use of positive reinforcement (treats, petting) proves particularly effective.
-However, firmness without harshness is necessary to manage its energy: a dog that clearly understands what is expected will develop balanced behavior more easily than one subjected to confusing commands.
+On the other hand, firmness without harshness is necessary to manage its energy: a dog that clearly understands what is expected will develop balanced behavior more easily than one subjected to confusing commands.

 A regular daily routine is essential.
-Ideally, two walks of at least 30 minutes each, supplemented by fetch games or sessions searching for hidden objects, which also stimulate the mind.
-A true athlete with short strides, the Cocker can thrive in many activities: agility, obedience-rhythm, or simply a game of frisbee in the park.
+Ideally, this consists of two walks of at least 30 minutes, complemented by fetch games or sessions searching for hidden objects, which also stimulate the mind.
+A true athlete with small strides, the Cocker can thrive in many activities: agility, obedience-rhythmics, or simply a game of frisbee in the park.

 The compact build of this breed requires a diet rich in high-quality proteins.
-Needs vary according to age:
+The needs vary according to age:

 | Age | Proteins (%) | Fats (%) |